Thai curry

 7. Allow the coconut milk and paste to simmer and thicken for a few minutes.

-11. Remove the Thai curry from heat after it has thickened and your veggies are done.
+11. Remove the Thai curry from heat.

 12. Add the lime zest and lime juice from one lime OR a few teaspoons of fish sauce.